wizche/cbportfolio/README.md

 # Coinbase Diversified Portfolio
-This project consist of a simple "trading" application that perform **recurring** purchases of crypto products from Coinbase Pro based on simple strategies.
+This project consist of a simple "trading" application that perform **recurring** orders of crypto products from Coinbase Pro based on simple strategies.

 Basically the algorithm does the following:
 1) Gets all tradable product for the given market (e.g. `EUR`)